filecoin-project/filecoin-docs/content/en/about/primer/storage-model/index.md

 toc: true
 ---

+The Filecoin storage model consists of three components:

+- Providers
+- Deals
+- Sectors

 ## Providers

-Based on the nature of the storage markets, there are two types of providers to provide service and earn FIL as rewards:
+Providers, as the name suggests, provide a service to users of the network.
+There are two types of provider:

+- Storage providers
+- Retrieval providers

+### Storage providers

-- Storage providers are responsible for storing files and data for clients on the network and providing cryptographic proofs to verify storage.
+Storage providers, often called SPs, are responsible for storing files and data for clients on the network and providing cryptographic proofs to verify storage.
+The vast majority of providers on the Filecoin network are SPs.

-- Retrieval providers are responsible for providing quick pipes to retrieve data per clients’ requests.
-Sometimes, storage providers who store client data also act as retrieval providers.
+### Retrieval providers

+Retrieval providers, often called RPs, are responsible for providing users quick access to their data.
+They focus on rapid access to data, rather than long-term storage.
+Most of the time storage providers also provide retrieval access to their users as part of the same system.
+However, more and more stand-alone RPs are joining the network.

 ## Deals

-In the Filecoin network, providers provide their storage or retrieval service to data clients through deals that are negotiated and agreed upon between two parties, including terms like data size, price and deal duration, and collateral.
+In the Filecoin network, SPs and RPs provide their storage or retrieval service to data clients through deals.
+These deals are negotiated and agreed upon between two parties, and include terms like data size, price, deal duration, and collateral.

+The deal-making process happens _off-chain_.
+Once both parties agree to the terms of a deal, that deal is published _on_chain_ for the rest of the network to see and validate.

 ## Sectors